Hygiene: Middle Ages

+Modernity

 Until the late 19th century, only the elite in Western cities typically possessed indoor facilities for relieving bodily functions.
 The poorer majority used communal facilities built above cesspools in backyards and courtyards.
 This changed after Dr. John Snow discovered that cholera was transmitted by the fecal contamination of water.
 Though it took decades for his findings to gain wide acceptance, governments and sanitary reformers were eventually convinced of the health benefits of using sewers to keep human waste from contaminating the water.
 This encouraged the widespread adoption of both the flush toilet and the moral imperative that bathrooms should be indoors and as private as possible.

 Modern sanitation was not widely adopted until the 19th and 20th centuries.
 According to medieval historian Lynn Thorndike, people in Medieval Europe probably bathed more than people did in the 19th century.
-Some time after Louis Pasteur's experiments proved the germ theory of disease and Joseph Lister and others put them into practice in sanitation, hygienic practices came to be regarded as synonymous with health, as they are in modern times.
+Some time after Louis Pasteur's experiments proved the germ theory of disease and Joseph Lister and others put this into practice in sanitation, hygienic practices came to be regarded as synonymous with health, as they are in modern times.

-The importance of hand washing for human health – particularly for people in vulnerable circumstances like mothers who had just given birth or wounded soldiers in hospitals – was first recognized in the mid 19th century by two pioneers of hand hygiene: the Hungarian physician Ignaz Semmelweis who worked in Vienna, Austria and Florence Nightingale, the English "founder of modern nursing".
+The importance of hand washing for human health – particularly for people in vulnerable circumstances like mothers who had just given birth or wounded soldiers in hospitals – was first recognized in the mid 19th century by two pioneers of hand hygiene: the Hungarian physician Ignaz Semmelweis who worked in Vienna, Austria, and Florence Nightingale, the English "founder of modern nursing".
 At that time most people still believed that infections were caused by foul odors called miasmas.